ShadowMitia/algorithm-archive/contents/plotting/plotting.md

 </p>

-{% endmethod %}

 ### Two-dimensional image output
 In the case of two-dimensional image output, the data file be similar, but this time, each number will be separated by a tab for different column entries and a newline for rows, as shown here:

 [import](data/2d_sample_low_res.dat)

-It is expected that the number of columns does not vary in each row and that we are working with an $$n \times m$$ matrix which can be simply plotted as a series of pixels that scale in color according to some defined colorbar.
+It is expected that the number of columns does not vary in each row and that we are working with an \\( n \times m \\) matrix which can be simply plotted as a series of pixels that scale in color according to some defined colorbar.

-{% method %}
 {% sample lang="gnuplot" %}

 To create 2 dimensional plots in Gnuplot, we need to set the view to 2 dimensional and then do a 3 dimensional plot with the `splot` function that we set to a matrix image, like so: